 Address: 18 W. Monroe St.

 Chicago's Cadillac Palace Theatre first opened in 1926 at the corner of Randolph and LaSalle.
-Completely renovated in 1999, it is currently home to major Broadway musicals, having hosted big hits such as "Aida," "The Producers," "Mamma Mia," "The Lion King" and the Oprah Winfrey-produced "The Color Purple".
+Completely renovated in 1999, it is currently home to major Broadway musicals, having hosted big hits such as "Aida," "The Producers," "Mamma Mia," "The Lion King," the Oprah Winfrey-produced "The Color Purple," and the national tour premieres of "Mary Poppins" and "Aladdin."

 Address: 151 W. Randolph St.

 The national historic landmark is Chicago's premier venue for dance performances, from internationally acclaimed companies to local sensations.
-It is home, in fact, to the Chicago-based Joffrey Ballet, Hubbard Street Dance Company, and Thodos Dance Chicago.
+It is home, in fact, to the Chicago-based Joffrey Ballet.

 Address: 50 E. Congress Pkwy.